-Updates are improvements and changes that the Google engine makes from time to time to optimize the criteria that establish a web page’s relevance.
+Updates are occasional improvements and changes that the Google engine makes to optimize the criteria that establish a web page’s relevance.
 Likewise, the evolution aims to combat the so-called Black Hat SEO (SEO strategies that break the search engine’s conditions and policies).
 Examples of Google algorithms:

 Panda: In the past, it was common for the user to enter thousands of keywords to position a website.
 This improvement in the algorithm avoids this situation, so it is essential to study and use the keywords’ correct density.

 Penguin: It is very similar to the previous item.
 Web page owners bought links in the past to benefit with the ultimate goal of being better positioned.
-In other words, the more links received, the spiders understand that the portal has authority and recognition.
-This evolution makes it possible to place in the best places those blogs that offer quality, technical information, and those help users.
+In other words, the more links received, the more spiders understand that the portal has authority and recognition.
+This evolution makes it possible to place blogs that offer quality technical information and help users in the best places.

 Hummingbird: This improved algorithm makes it easier for Google’s engine to run a more determined and effective search intent analysis, forcing bloggers to create content that benefits readers.

-Google Owl: It is an algorithm created to detect details that establish what content is plagiarized, with forged data, fake news, among others.
+Google Owl: An algorithm created to detect details that establish what content is plagiarized, with forged data and fake news, among others.